bwcybersec/2025-ectf-bw/docs/4-secreqs.md

 Our implementation meets these requirements by using AEAD encryption.
 This ensures that it is impossible to forge a frame without the encryption key.
-We additionally have channel subscriptions include a different encryption key, meaning that it is impossible to decode a frame without having a subscription.
+We additionally have channel subscriptions include a different encryption key, meaning that it is impossible to decode a frame without having a subscription, and impossible to decode a subscription without it being destined for your encoder.

+3. The Decoder should only decode frames with strictly monotonically increasing timestamps.

+The decoder keeps track of the timestamp of the last frame received.
+It compares all incoming frames to this value, and rejects any which are not larger than the last frames timestamp.

 \newpage